pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 }
 ```

-* `this.billList.push()` is adding a new bill to the list passing the values the method is receiving and an extra property called `paid` set to `false`
+* `this.billList.push()` is adding a new bill to the list, passing the values that the method is receiving, and setting the `paid` property to `false`.
-* `.then()` function happens after the bill is added to the list and it does 2 things:
+* The `.then()` function happens after the bill is added to the list and it does 2 things:
   - First it goes back one page (_to the Home Page_) after creating the bill.
   - Second, if any error occurs on the process it's going to log it to the console.